pawelwiejkut/pawelwiejkut.dev/content/posts/sac_app_dropdown_cascade.md

 {{<figure align=center src="/sac_app_dropdown_cascade/6.png"  width="80%" >}}

-Now Publisher and Name should work pretty well
+Run our application.
+Now Publisher and Name should work pretty well.
+We can see that the list is filled only by corresponding values.

 {{<figure align=center src="/sac_app_dropdown_cascade/7.gif"  width="80%" >}}

 7. Add missing code to the Year - onSelect.
-Here we just reading a value from the dropdown and put as a table filter.
+Here we just read a value from the dropdown and put it as a table filter.
+The year is not considered to be a cascading filter in our example, never the less we need it to be available.

 {{< highlight js >}}